MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

 :::image type="content" source="./images/azure-vmware-solution-segmentation.png" alt-text="Architecture diagram that shows the various tiers and segments of an Azure VMware Solution environment." border="false":::

 The tier-1 routers are positioned in front of the segments.
-These routers provide routing capabilities within the SDDC.
+These routers provide routing capabilities within the software-defined datacenter (SDDC).
 You can deploy multiple tier-1 routers to segregate different sets of segments or to achieve a specific routing.
 For example, say you'd like to restrict East-West traffic that flows to and from your production, development, and testing workloads.
 You can use distributed level-1 tiers to segment and filter that traffic based on specific rules and policies.

 :::image type="content" source="./images/azure-vmware-solution-distributed-tiers.png" alt-text="Architecture diagram that shows multiple distributed level-one tiers in an Azure VMware Solution environment." border="false":::